By Andy Burrows

 The thing to observe for the purpose of this argument is that Finance is naturally involved in each of the eight critical elements of Business Performance Management.

 The CFO is normally in charge of the planning (1), if not the strategy development that goes into the planning.
-The Finance function does most of the “measurement” (3), i.e. monthly management reporting.
+Finance does most of the “measurement” (3), i.e. monthly management reporting.
 Finance is the team with the analyst skills to drill into the figures (4) to understand performance or to model scenarios… and to do that they have to understand “execution” (2).
 The CFO also supports execution by, for example, ensuring that change projects don’t get signed off unless they’re beneficial for the business.

 Finance also touches on all the main stakeholders in the business (5) – from the shareholders, to the banks, the customers (we normal invoice them and chase them for payment), the suppliers (we make sure they’ve delivered the goods/services before we pay them), the lenders, the auditors, the tax office, and so on.